-Since iron supplements are available over the counter, it can be tempting to self-diagnose, but this would be a mistake for many reasons, including:
+Since iron supplements are available without prescription, it can be tempting to self-diagnose, but this is not recommended because:

-- Fatigue, paleness, dizziness and breathlessness are symptomatic of many other conditions and disorders, not just iron deficiency anaemia.
+- Fatigue, paleness, dizziness and breathlessness are symptoms of many other health conditions, not just iron deficiency anaemia.
 Some of these other conditions are serious.
-Generally speaking, seeking treatment in the early stages of a disease offers a greater chance of recovery.
-You may waste valuable time if you self-medicate rather than seeing your doctor.
+Incorrectly self-diagnosing and self-medicating can be dangerous and can waste valuable time in getting the treatment you need.
+Getting the right treatment in the early stages of a disease offers a greater chance of recovery.
+So always visit your GP if you think you could be iron deficient.

-- The supplements won’t alleviate your symptoms if you don’t have iron deficiency anaemia.
-You’re spending money unnecessarily on tablets you don’t need.
+- Iron supplements won’t help the symptoms if iron deficiency anaemia isn’t the problem.
+And you could be spending money on tablets you or your child don’t need.

-- Unnecessary iron supplementation can interfere with your body’s absorption of other minerals, including zinc and copper.
+- Taking an iron supplement when you don’t need it can interfere with your body’s absorption of other minerals, including zinc and copper.

-- Doses of iron prescribed for iron deficiency anaemia in adults are associated with constipation, nausea, vomiting and diarrhoea, especially if supplements are taken on an empty stomach.
+- Doses of iron prescribed for iron deficiency anaemia in adults can cause constipation, nausea, vomiting and diarrhoea, especially if supplements are taken on an empty stomach.

-- About one in 300 people have haemochromatosis, which is an inherited disorder that prompts the body to absorb more iron than normal.
+- About one in 300 people have haemochromatosis, which is an inherited condition that prompts the body to absorb more iron than usual.
 Excess iron damages the body’s tissues and increases the risk of cancers and heart disease.
-People with such a condition need to limit how much iron they consume.
+People with haemochromatosis need to limit how much iron they consume.

 Iron can be toxic